I wished for frizz-free smooth hair but instead, I ended up with a head full of greasy hair after my keratin treatment.

 Some people’s hair may take longer to absorb the treatment.

-For example, curly hair with low porosity has a different texture, which is more stubborn and struggles to absorb most hair products.
+For example, hair with lower porosity has a different texture, which is more stubborn and struggles to absorb most hair products.

 If your hair is feeling waxy, it’s most likely that you have a low porosity hair problem.
 In which case, I will suggest being patient and not stress yourself about it.